Corporate Retreats

 Request a corporate proposal

-What your team does between sessions
+What your team does in the slack hours.

 The property sits on two acres of lakefront with enough to fill downtime without leaving.
 Nothing is mandatory.
 Almost everything happens anyway.